 To Thomale’s conviction, Würzburg provides an excellent environment for pursuing this direction of research.
 This has recently manifested itself in the excellence cluster “ct.qmat” which was jointly granted to the JMU Würzburg and TU Dresden.
 A major pillar of research of ct.qmat centers around synthetic topological matter, which is strongly supported by the research done at Thomale’s chair TP1 in Würzburg.

 The research team in Rostock around Alexander Szameit is constitutively integrated into ct.qmat.
 For instance, Thomale and Szameit jointly supervise PhD students financially supported through ct.qmat.
-“Already few months after its foundation, the synergies created by ct.qmat pay off, and demonstrate the stimulating impact of such excellence cluster on cutting edge research in Germany,” Thomale concludes.
+“Already a few months after its foundation, the synergies created by ct.qmat pay off, and demonstrate the stimulating impact of such excellence cluster on cutting edge research in Germany,” Thomale concludes.

 Reference: “Topological funnelling of light” by Sebastian Weidemann, Mark Kremer, Tobias Helbig, Tobias Hofmann, Alexander Stegmaier, Martin Greiter, Ronny Thomale and Alexander Szameit, 26 Mar 2020, Science.